anttitirila-solita/nvidia-rag-02/docs_customization/README.md

 When starting our work we forked the 2.0 version of the [NVDIA RAG Bluepring Github repo](https://build.nvidia.com/nvidia/build-an-enterprise-rag-pipeline).
 The repo has since been updated at least to version 2.2.1.
 Merging the changes to our current fork might be relevant in the future.

+## Prerequisites

+To run this pilot we need:

+- At least one NVIDIA L40S GPU and a server (physical or virtual) to run it
+- NVIDIA Enterprise AI license or developer credentials to run NVIDIA NIMs

 ## Getting started

 To run you need compatible hardware, a server with at least one L40S GPU is needed.
 For development and testing we used the services of [DataCruch](http://www.datacrunch.io).
+NVIDIAs cloud service [Brev](https://brev.nvidia.com/) is an easy option, although it is a bit on the expensive side and does not offer customization options for the runtime environment etc. as DataCruch for example does.

 We deployend a virtual Ubuntu Linux instance to DataCrunch and wrote our code with Visual Studio code Remote Server connection to the instance.
 This worked well.
 In this setup you deploy you instance preferably with generated SSH-keys and modify your ./ssh/config accordingly: